lopesteban/lopesteban/README.md

 ## :iphone: Contact

-You can find me at my [LinkedIn profile] (https://www.linkedin.com/in/esteban-lopez-alonzo-0615431b9/)
+You can find me at my [LinkedIn](https://www.linkedin.com/in/esteban-lopez-alonzo-0615431b9/)